Enterprise-CMCS/managed-care-review/docs/technical-design/creating-endpoints.md

 >- Once logged in, input this url `[hostname]/dev/graphql-explorer` to access the tool.

 **External Apollo Explorer Tool**:
->Apollo Explorer is embedded in the local deployment, so there's no need to access it externally, except in rare cases like when the frontend is not accessible, and we need to perform GraphQL operations.
+>Apollo Explorer is embedded in the local deployment, so there's no need to access it externally, except in rare cases like accessing user roles that have no users yet, and we need to perform GraphQL operations with that user role.
 >
 >To connect Apollo Explorer to our local GraphQL api, we must manually configure connection settings in the Explorer tool.
 >